One thing we focus on in homeschooling is teaching empathy and compassion to our kids.

 If you get the chance, also read anything by Bob Goff (like Love Does: Discover a Secretly Incredible Life in an Ordinary World) and let his joyful, consistent outlook on life brighten your day and guide you as you guide your littles toward natural, long lasting compassion.

 When given examples of and opportunities for teaching empathy and compassion, watch your children take it out into the world and make an incredible difference.

 What are ways you’re teaching generosity to your kids?

 I’d love to hear your ideas!

-For more posts by Lisa, read her blog at www.armedonlywiththis.com.
+For more posts by our guest writer Lisa, read her blog at www.armedonlywiththis.com.